 building high-performing teams

-In addition to supporting leaders at any stage in their careers, the ICF report that leadership coaching increases coach-client engagements by 18%.
+In addition to supporting leaders at any stage in their careers, the ICF report that one on one leadership coaching increases coach-client engagements by 18%.
 It is also reported that approximately 70% of individuals who take advantage of leadership coaching experience improved performance at work and develop better communication skills.

 What’s more, leadership coaching can help businesses retain their top talent.
 In fact, 78% of respondents to a survey by the Association for Coaching said that they would be more likely to stay with their current employer if they received coaching.